jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

-collection of spatially fixed grids, storing the energy density, momentum density, etc. This is referred to as the *fluid representation* --- as opposed to the *particle representation* --- and is generally preferable for non-linear components.
+collection of spatially fixed grids, storing the energy density, momentum density, etc. This is referred to as the *fluid representation* --- as opposed to the *particle representation* --- and is generally preferable for linear components.
 To represent the photon component as a fluid, we specify ``'gridsize'`` in place of ``'N'``, where ``'gridsize'`` is the number of grid cells along each dimension, for the cubic fluid grids.
 Finally, the number of fluid quantities --- and corresponding grids --- to take into account is implicitly specified by the *Boltzmann order*.
 As is `customary <https://arxiv.org/abs/astro-ph/9506072>`_ in linear perturbation theory, we transform the Boltzmann equation for a given species into an infinite hierarchy of multipole moments :math:`\ell \geq 0`.
 We then partition